Stanford’s Jump Start Awards for Excellence in Research for Postdoctoral Scholars / Fellows

 - Applicant identifies as a member of an underrepresented group(s) in the U.S. biomedical, clinical, behavioral, and social sciences research enterprise (see NIH’s Interest in Diversity NOT-OD-20-0031).
 This can include women but please confirm with the Program Officer(s) for the NIH Institute(s) most relevant to your research.

 - Applicant is anticipating an academic tenured-track career.

-- Applicant hasn’t submitted a NIH K Award before.
-Priority for the Jump Start Award will be given to Applicants planning K Awards for the June 2021 deadline.
+- Priority for the 2021 Jump Start Awards is for applicants planning K Awards for the June 2022 (1st priority) or February 2021 (2nd priority) deadlines.
+Third priority is for applicants resubmitting K Awards for the March 2022 deadline.
 Only applicants to individual K Awards are eligible and NOT institutional K Awards (KL2 or K12).

-- Applicant is committed to participating in the 2020 NIH K Award Proposal Bootcamp (9-weeks, learn more & sign up) and 2021 Spring Proposal Bootcamp 2.0 (9-weeks).
-Both Bootcamps required weekly meetings with Grant Coaches and Jump Start awardees.
+- Applicant is committed to participating in the 2021 required NIH K Award Proposal Bootcamp (9-weeks, Learn More), includes 1.5 hr weekly meetings with Grant Coaches and Jump Start awardees.

 - Applicant will participate in monthly meetings with Grant Coach for one-on-one coaching & feedback.

 - To what extent has the applicant identified areas the Jump Start Award Program will augment their future K Award application?